Skip to Content

 Cyrtomium Falcatum Fern

-The condition that your fern will thrive in will depend on the type of fern you are growing.
-Certain ferns like the Cyrtomium falcatum species of fern prefer to grow in deeply shaded areas in your garden, while others like the Athyrium filixfemina species of fern love to be grown in full sun conditions.
+Different types of fern need different conditions to grow.
+For example, certain ferns like the Cyrtomium falcatum prefer to grow in deeply shaded areas in your garden, while others like the Athyrium filixfemina thrive in full sun conditions.

-To determine the perfect growing conditions for your specific fern, you will need to find out your fern’s species.
+To determine the perfect growing conditions for your fern, you need to know its species.

-However, most ferns will be fine growing in part sunny, part shady conditions with moist, alkaline soil.
-Thankfully, several other plants can also be planted in these conditions with your ferns.
+However, most ferns generally thrive in part sunny, part shady conditions with moist, alkaline soil.
+Thankfully, several other plants can grow in these conditions with your ferns.

 What Other Plants Like The Same Conditions?